TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Introduction

 Developing a unified misinformation detection framework has several challenges: (1) Existing VLMs, pretrained on general vision-language tasks, often lack sensitivity to subtle visual artifacts and cross-modal semantic inconsistency; (2) annotation standards vary widely across existing datasets, complicating unified learning \cite{thorne-etal-2018-fever,suryavardan2023factify2,liu2024fkaowl,luo2021newsclippings}; and (3) most datasets lack explicit reasoning annotations, and provide only binary or categorical labels without detailing the intermediate reasoning steps behind the veracity judgment, thus limiting a model’s ability to generate interpretable and persuasive explanations for real-world fact-checking applications \cite{thibault2025guide,xu2023combating, akhtar-etal-2023-multimodal}.
 These challenges highlight the need for new training paradigms with structured misinformation-specific reasoning annotations, along with comprehensive evaluation benchmarks to assess generalization across various misinformation tasks.

 In this work, we observe that joint training across distortion types facilitates knowledge sharing and enhances the model's reasoning capabilities to generalize.
 Therefore, we introduce TRUST-Instruct, a large-scale dataset comprising reasoning-rich samples across diverse distortion types.
 Building upon this dataset, we propose TRUST-VL, a unified misinformation detection framework that enhances fine-grained visual understanding by conditioning perception on task-specific instructions.
-Our main contributions can be summarized as follows: